• Skip to primary navigation

 (1) Hyderabad:

-He waged wars, concluded treaties and was an emperor in all but the emperor’s eyes.
+He waged wars and concluded treaties.
 He followed a policy of religious tolerance in his state.
 He died in 1748.

 (2) Bengal: